Science Gallery, London

 By Jonny Venvell

-If you worked for a traditional scientific institution you might run an experiment collating interviews users of prosthetics.
+How would you find out what it feels like to have a prosthetic limb?
+If you worked for a traditional scientific institution you might run an experiment interviewing users of prosthetics.
 Or perhaps you’re more interested in the subjective experience of having a synthetic body part and you commission a series of artworks based on the topic.

 If you’re part of the team at London’s new Science Gallery, the answer is both.